Give your child a great start to a Sensational Smile.

 1st Dental Visit

-For optimal oral health, a good rule of thumb is to bring your child to the pediatric dentist by his/her first birthday.
+For optimal oral health, a good rule of thumb is to bring your child to the dentist by his/her first birthday.
 Your child needs to visit a dentist when the first tooth comes in, usually between six and 12 months of age.
 A gentle examination will be performed on your baby’s mouth, teeth and gums and a fluoride varnish is recommended to be applied.
 Be sure your child visits the dentist early to give him/her the best chance of preventing dental problems.
 Children with healthy teeth chew food easily and smile with confidence.
 Start your child now on a lifetime of good dental habits.

 Cleaning Baby’s Teeth